emlid/emlid-docs/docs/reach/common/reachview/survey.md

 #### Points import

-Hit "•••" button on the right side of the project name and choose **Import** in the drop-down list.
+Hit ••• button on the right side of the project name and choose *Import* in the drop-down list.

 <p style="text-align:center" ><img src="../img/reachview/survey/import-points-1.gif" style="width: 800px;" /></p>